CS6620-S21/Building-an-Enhanced-CI-Pipeline/assets/deploying_application_GKE.md

  1. Enable the Container Registry API for the Google Cloud project you are working on:
     Eg:
-       gcloud services enable containerregistry.googleapis.com
+       `gcloud services enable containerregistry.googleapis.com`

  2. Configure the Docker command-line tool to authenticate to Container Registry:
     Eg:
-       gcloud auth configure-docker
+       `gcloud auth configure-docker`

 3. Push the Docker image that you just built to Container Registry:
     Eg:
-       docker push gcr.io/${PROJECT_ID}/hello-app:v1
+       `docker push gcr.io/${PROJECT_ID}/hello-app:v1`

-**After pushing the Docker image to Container Registry, you will create a [GKE cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-architecture)
+**After pushing the Docker image to Container Registry, you will create a [GKE cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-architecture).
  A GKE cluster consists of a pool of Compute Engine VM instances running Kubernetes, the open source cluster orchestration system that powers GKE.**

 1. Set your project ID option for `gcloud` tool:
    Eg:
       `gcloud config set project $PROJECT_ID`

 2. Set your zone or region.
 Depending on the mode of operation that you choose to use in GKE, specify a default zone or region.

-If you use the Standard mode, your cluster is zonal (for this tutorial), so set your default compute zone.
+   NOTE: If you use the Standard mode, your cluster is zonal, so set your default compute zone.
 If you use the Autopilot mode, your cluster is regional, so set your default              compute region.
 Choose the zone or region that is closest to you.

    Standard cluster, such as us-west1-a:
    Eg: